One thing I think about a lot is nuance, and compassion. The fine line between emotional self-care and rigid cruelty.

 At the time I was in a sewing class.
 Not out of choice–I wanted to take auto shop, but my dad said no, and suggested sewing.
 My little sister got to take auto shop when it was her turn to pick electives.
 Probably because of this incident.

-I got angry at my sewing teacher and kicked her in the shin.
-Then I didn’t wait for the consequences–I just left school.
-Walked home and grabbed the keys to the car–I didn’t have a license yet, just a driver’s permit–and spent the afternoon driving furiously around the county.
+I got angry at my sewing teacher and we argued, and I left left school.
+Walked home and grabbed the keys to the car– I didn’t have a license yet, just a driver’s permit– and spent the afternoon driving furiously around the county.
 Obviously, it was illegal without an adult, and I was speeding.
-When I came home, my dad yelled at me for my reckless, idiotic behavior–the violence toward my teacher, for getting temporarily expelled from school, for driving the car without a permit.
+When I came home, my dad yelled at me for my reckless, idiotic behavior–the argument with my teacher, my temporary expulsion, driving the car without a permit.
 We fought, mom got between us, I lifted my hand to slap, and dad caught my wrist.
-I called 911.
+I called 911 in a childish snit.
 Cops came, arrested me for instigating the assault.
 Said they had to, because it was a domestic violence call, and by law they’re required to arrest someone.
 I went to Juvie for a night.

 I even got to see my friend.

 The next morning, my dad showed up to the juvenile court hearing and they worked out my release.
 I don’t know the exact details.
 A fine was probably paid.
-I did community service for a few months–it was office work, at the city hall and then in the front office of the high school.
-I apologized to the teacher, twice–once, verbally, because I was required to, and then again a few months later in a letter, because I realized how shitty and awful I’d been and actually felt bad.
+I did community service for a few months– office work at the city hall.
+I apologized to the teacher, twice– once, verbally, because I was required to, and then again a few months later in a letter, because I realized how shitty and awful I’d been and actually felt bad.
 She was a good person and didn’t deserve to be treated like that.

-The incident–in the scheme of my life–was little more than a lesson in right and wrong.
+The incident– in the scheme of my life– was little more than a lesson in right and wrong.
 In mistakes and values.
-It didn’t alter the course of my life for the worse, but it probably corrected it somewhat for the better.
+It didn’t alter the course of my life for the worse, but it corrected it for the better.